Skip to content

 Anaya Agard

 Anaya is a second year Dance Performance & Choreography and Arts Administration double major from Norwalk CT.
 She has trained in ballet and modern since she was five years old and is loving all the new dance styles and movements she has been learning in Elon’s dance program thus far.
-This year, she will be performing in Dancing in the Landscape, the Fall Dance Concert, and the Black History Month Dance Concert.
+This year, she will be performing in Dancing in the Landscape, the Fall Dance Concert, the Black History Month Dance Concert, and the Spring Dance Concert.
 She is so excited to share her love of dance with you!!

 Sophie Seitchik